Introduction

 Conclusion

 Signal statements are essential tools in effective communication, helping to organize ideas, guide the audience, and enhance comprehension.
 Whether in writing, speaking, or everyday conversation, they play a crucial role in making information accessible and engaging.
 By understanding their purpose and function, and by avoiding common mistakes, you can use signal statements to improve the clarity and impact of your communication.
-Remember, the key to effective signal statements is clarity, relevance, and strategic use.
+Consider this: remember, the key to effective signal statements is clarity, relevance, and strategic use.
 With practice, they can become a powerful asset in your communication toolkit.